jspecht3/pixi-tutorial/README.md

 This is a rather trivial example, but hopefully you see how powerful these tasks can be when trying to make your code easy for others to run.
 Not only can you run simply `python` scripts like in this example, but compile more complicated projects for languages that require such (C++ for example).

 ## Using Somebody Else's Project
 First, you have to make sure somebody used `pixi` for their project.
 Usually, people that use `pixi` will not miss the chance to tell others about it, so it should be pretty easy to spot.
-Luckily, this repository is somebody else's `pixi` project.
+Luckily for us, this repository is somebody else's `pixi` project.

 First, nagivate to the folder you want the repository in, clone the repository, and navigate inside.
 ```